- Bad sectors are a common occurrence when using a PC, especially in old machines.

-Also note that installing or reinstalling your Windows 8 / Windows 8.1/ Windows 10 system from scratch or choosing to repair or refresh your OS will not fix the bad sector issues.
+Also, note that installing or reinstalling your Windows 10 system from scratch or choosing to repair or refresh your OS will not fix the bad sector issues.

 1. Scan for bad sectors

-2. Use Drive Manufactures Utility
+3. Use Drive Manufactures Utility

 - Take out your damaged hard drive.